...

 Yes.
 Every body has a personal limit.

-Ignoring warning signs17 turns a healthy practice into a dangerous one.
+Ignoring warning signs turns a healthy practice into a dangerous one.

 sauna temperature too hot warning illustration